I love cold emails. I love newsletters. And I love signing up for promotional emails.

 As a Marketer, I spent a lot of time writing email copy and optimizing it for better results.
 And I learnt the trick to sending personal email isn't a trick at all.

-It's a constant battle on trying to stay relevant and improving customer experience.
+It's a constant battle between trying to stay relevant and improving customer experience.

 Before I sit to write an email campaign, I ask myself five questions and answer them in detail.
 Answering these questions, have allowed me to send emails that are relevant, makes the receiver curious, and act on it.